 This type of live video content can help elevate your brand as a thought leader and give you a unique competitive edge over other businesses in your industry.
 Here are five steps to ensure you run a successful live Q&A video session.

 When you watch a live Q&A video, it’s easy to fall under the illusion that everything is happening off the cuff and discussion arises organically with this format.
 There are certainly moments during this kind of event where that is indeed the case, but live Q&As actually require significant behind-the-scenes planning and effort.

 Run a meeting with your team to hash out details of the live event before it takes place.
 Use this time to discuss everything from how the interactive video will be structured down to what type of equipment participants should be using.

 You’ll also need to choose a live streaming platform.
-LinkedIn Live is often seen as the best option for B2B audiences since they already have a strong network of business professionals using it.
+LinkedIn Live is often seen as the best option for live B2B audiences since they already have a strong network of business professionals using it.
 That said, Facebook Live and Instagram Live are also good options because they have existing large user bases that your business can leverage.

 It’s also important that you decide how many questions you’ll be taking from the audience during the session and how many will come from a preset group of questions.
 If you’re choosing live questions from a chat or answering an audience member via video, make sure you have a moderator there to briefly vet these new questions before your speaker answers.

 Planning each aspect of the Q&A will help you provide a smooth viewing experience for your audience.
 Your host and moderators will feel better prepared and more comfortable if they know how things should go and what to expect.

 A moderator is responsible for relaying questions to speakers and ensuring the event stays on track in terms of time and content.
 They set the tone of your live Q&A video and help ensure that the most important questions are being seen and answered.